You are here

 Country-Specific Review of Poverty-Environment Patterns and Hotspots.
 The second step will involve a round of consultation between the Hidden Dimensions team, World Bank staff and other experts familiar with each country being analyzed.
 Discussions with country experts will help understand the local reality as reflected in the global dataset.

-In addition, the results of the spatial analysis have been integrated and used in the preparation of several analytical country strategies in Africa, including Ghana, Liberia, Central African Republic, Somalia, Kenya, and Senegal.
-The team is also working with several teams in Africa to support their analysis via forest-poverty spatial overlays/analysis including Tanzania, Morocco, and Malawi.
-The ongoing engagement has resulted in this data being utilized in planning for the Integrated Feeder Roads Development Project (P158231) in Mozambique.
+Within the resources available and prioritizing countries based on demand, the results of the spatial analysis have been integrated and used in the preparation of several analytical products, including Ghana (SCD and CEA), Liberia (SCD), the Central African Republic (SCD), Somalia (SCD), Kenya (CEA), Senegal (SCD), and Mozambique (SCD).
+Additional forest-poverty spatial overlays/ analysis was done for Tanzania (CEA), Morocco (SCD), and Malawi (CEA).
+The ongoing engagement has resulted in this data being utilized in planning for the Integrated Feeder Roads Development Project in Mozambique.